 Workshop – Clinical – 3.5 CEs

-Persistent fetal presentation of occiput posterior (persistent OP) has been increasing in prevalence in recent years, with significant implications for intrapartum management.
-Midwives are familiar with interventions such as position changes and Rebozo to address persistent OP in early labor; however, many midwives remain uncomfortable with the techniques of digital and manual rotation in second stage.
-This workshop will review current evidence and proposed guidelines for the management of persistent OP in the second stage.
+Persistent occiput posterior (POP) of the fetus remains a significant factor in labor with implications for intrapartum management outcomes.
+Midwives are familiar with interventions such as position changes and Rebozo to address persistent OP in early labor; however, many midwives remain uncomfortable with the techniques of digital and manual rotation in the second stage.
+This workshop will review current evidence and management protocols of POP in the second stage.
 Case studies will be used to facilitate discussion on appropriate implementation of this valuable intervention.
-The workshop will also include simulated practice of digital and manual rotation of the persistent OP fetus.
+The workshop will also include demonstration and discussion of digital and manual rotation of the persistent OP fetus.

 Saturday, May 22, 10:00 AM – 4:00 PM ET

 The Midwife as Surgical First Assistant is an expanded practice area for the CNM and CM.
 The midwife who serves as first assistant in surgery, functions as a perinatal and birth professional in the perioperative setting.
 The workshop’s focus is on applying current evidence so midwives can participate and provide continuity of care for clients during a cesarean section.
 In this course, you will learn core knowledge and skills needed to perform as the surgical first assistant for cesarean, at a novice level.
 This course is designed specifically for midwives and addresses promotion of vaginal birth, shared decision-making and informed consent, and functioning as an active member of the perioperative team.
 Attendees learn how to perform immediate pre-op preparation of the client for surgery, and during surgery provide optimal surgical exposure, participate in tissue dissection, ensure hemostasis, perform or facilitate wound closure, and perform other intraoperative functions to assist the surgeon in carrying out a safe operation that optimizes outcomes.